Alexander-Garcia/grad-school/programming-languages/module-4/chapter-16-notes.md

         1. Single atomic proposition on the left side (called **headed horn clauses**) used to state *relationships*
         2. empty left side (**headless horn clauses**) which is used to state *facts*
 ### 16.6 Terms
--**Term** is a constant, variable, or structure -**Constant** is either an **atom** or an integer -**atom** string of letters, digits, and underscores that begin with lowercase letter or string of any printable ASCII characters delimited by apostrophes
+- **Term** is a constant, variable, or structure
+- **Constant** is either an **atom** or an integer
+- **atom** string of letters, digits, and underscores that begin with lowercase letter or string of any printable ASCII characters delimited by apostrophes
--**variable** any string of letters, digits, and underscores that begins with uppercase letter or underscore
+- **variable** any string of letters, digits, and underscores that begins with uppercase letter or underscore
-    - variables are not bound to types by declaration -**instantiation** the binding of a value, and thus a type, to a variable.
+    - variables are not bound to types by declaration
+- **instantiation** the binding of a value, and thus a type, to a variable.
     - occurs only in the resolution process
-    - last only as long as it takes to satisfy one complete goal -**uninstantiated** a variable that has not been assigned a value -**Structure** represent the atomic propositions of predicate calculus
+    - last only as long as it takes to satisfy one complete goal
+- **uninstantiated** a variable that has not been assigned a value
+- **Structure** represent the atomic propositions of predicate calculus
     - the means of specifying facts in Prolog
     ```
     functor(parameter list)